 Have You Suffered a Car or Auto Accident?

-At Carey Leisure & Neal, our auto accident attorneys understand that dealing with the aftermath of a car accident is a stressful time.
+At Carey Leisure Carney, our auto accident attorneys understand that dealing with the aftermath of a car accident is a stressful time.
 We believe your main focus should be on recovering from your injuries and attempting to get back to your normal life, not on paperwork and insurance claims.

 Trust our team of lawyers to handle your car accident claim efficiently and effectively.
 Our firm has 35+ years of legal experience representing car accident victims and getting them the compensation they deserve.